What yoga mat thickness is best for balance poses?

 • Environmental adaptability – Works well on various surfaces, with 6mm better for hard floors and 4mm suitable for carpeted areas

-How does mat thickness affect your stability during challenging poses?
+How does yoga mat thickness affect stability and proprioception during balance poses?

 Mat thickness directly impacts your proprioception—your body’s ability to sense its position in space.
+Sensorimotor research consistently confirms that plantar sensory input from the soles of your feet plays a critical role in postural stability and balance, which is a key reason why mat surface and thickness matter far more than many practitioners realize.
 During challenging balance poses, several factors come into play:

 • Sensory feedback transmission – Thinner mats allow better ground connection, enabling your feet to send crucial balance information to your brain